Isentropy/brevity/README.md

 # Brevity, an EVM scripting language

-Copyright 2024 Isentropy LLC.
-All Rights Reserved
+Copyright 2024, 2025 Isentropy LLC

 Brevity is a language, similar in syntax to Solidity, that is compactly transpiled to an EVM transaction and run on a **general purpose smart contract, the Brevity Interpreter**.
 Because Brevity is interpreted, it doesn't need to deploy new smart contracts to implement new workflows.